tanpatrickf/LINUX-UNIVERSITY/README.md

 Refer on Project Specifications.pdf for further information.

-Use the following credetials:
+Use the following credentials:
   Username: admin
   Password: Unixadmin1!

 ## SCREENSHOTS